AI in education

 Text from AI tools (ChatGPT and Microsoft Copilot)

-You must always check and assess whether text from an AI tool such as ChatGPT and Microsoft Copilot is useful for your purpose.
+You should always verify and assess whether text from AI tools like ChatGPT and Microsoft Copilot is suitable for your purpose.

-Be mindful that texts generated by aritificial intellgience, such as large language models, come with a range of ethical issues, and using such texts in an academic context can fall within regulations of cheating and plagiation.
-Check what is allowed at your institution if you consider using such a service.
+Texts generated by artificial intelligence, such as large language models, are associated with ethical issues, and their use in an academic context may fall under regulations regarding cheating and plagiarism.
+Check what is allowed in your study program if you are considering using such a service.

 Study skills